Skip to main content

 Degaussing is a process used to erase data from magnetic storage media by reducing or eliminating the magnetic field that stores the data.
 This method is effective for securely erasing data from hard drives, tapes, and other magnetic storage devices.

-• Uses a powerful magnetic field to disrupt and erase data stored on magnetic media.
+• Uses a powerful magnetic field to erase data stored on magnetic media.

 • Ensures permanently removal, also effective for bulk erasure.